This topic explains a range of circumstances in which CA is varied, cancelled or suspended.

 CA is portable for temporary overseas absences of up to 6 weeks.
 If the overseas absence becomes permanent the carer loses eligibility for CA and their payments should be cancelled.

-CA continues to be payable if the carer is using temporary cessation of care provisions.
-If the absence exceeds the temporary cessation of care provisions the carer loses eligibility for CA.
+If the absence exceeds the available temporary cessation of care provisions the carer may lose eligibility for CA.

 A carer is entitled to use the temporary cessation of care provisions when their carer receiver is temporarily admitted to an institution.
 If the admission becomes permanent, the carer loses eligibility for CA from the day of permanent admission.